 Where to find it: The Golden Gate Casino in downtown Las Vegas

-The layout consists of alternating red and black numbers (1 through 36) and two green zeros.
-The twist here results from the fact that each of the 38 numbers is assigned an extra color.
-The wheel’s inner pockets where the ball eventually settles are of different colors.
-The table below shows you all the numbers that belong to each additional color.
+The layout contains alternating red and black numbers (1 through 36) and two green zeros.
+The twist lies in the fact that each of the 38 numbers is assigned an additional color.
+The wheel’s inner pockets, where the ball eventually settles, are painted in these extra colors.
+The table below shows all the numbers associated with each color.

-So essentially here you are presented with 7 additional betting options on the extra colors.
-The payouts for these bets are proportionate to the number of pockets that use the respective color.
-Thus, a wager on blue (5 pockets) has a higher probability of winning than one on teal or yellow (with 3 pockets).
+So, essentially, you are presented with seven additional betting options on the extra colors.
+The payouts for these bets are proportionate to the number of pockets of the respective color.
+Therefore, a wager on blue (five pockets) has a higher probability of winning than one on teal or yellow (three pockets each).

-The game bears a partial semblance to craps because bets made on the extra colors are sometimes resolved after multiple spins.
-The player does not immediately lose if the ball lands on a color other than the one they have chosen unless it settles in one of the white pockets.
+The game bears some resemblance to craps because bets placed on the extra colors are sometimes resolved after multiple spins.
+The player does not immediately lose if the ball lands on a color other than the one selected, unless it settles in one of the white pockets.

-To give you an example, assume you wager $10 on orange but pink hits instead.
+For example, assume you wager $10 on orange but pink hits instead.
 Your bet remains on the table.
-This is known as a push and also occurs when the ball finds its way into a green (0, 00), black (26, 35) or red pocket (25, 36).
-However, if the ball lands on white, your color wager is an immediate loser unless you bet on white.
+This situation is known as a push and also occurs when the ball lands in a green (0, 00), black (26, 35), or red pocket (25, 36).
+However, if the ball lands on white, your color wager loses immediately – unless, of course, you had bet on white.

-There are three different options for the player when a push occurs.
-They can leave their chips on the layout for the next spin, take the bet down or even increase the wager by adding more chips.
+When a push occurs, you have three options: leave your chips on the layout for the next spin, take the bet down, or increase the wager by adding more chips.
 If you choose to let the push bet ride, the wheel is re-spun until your chosen color or white hits.
-The color bets can be posted at the table minimum as they are considered outside wagers.
+Because color wagers are considered outside bets, they can be placed at the table minimum.
 The Golden Gate Casino accepts bets from $5 to $2,500 per spin.

-The overall house edge of the game is 5.26%, the same as that at all double-zero tables.
-The casino’s advantage varies for the color bets as follows: 5.26% for white, 4.21% for purple and pink, 2.63% for orange and blue, and 5.26% for teal and yellow.
+The overall house edge of the game is 5.26%, identical to that at all double-zero tables.
+The casino’s advantage for the color bets varies as follows: 5.26% for white, 4.21% for purple and pink, 2.63% for orange and blue, and 5.26% for teal and yellow.

 Double Action Roulette